-Here′s the Memo the Kremlin-Linked Lawyer Took to the Meeting With Donald Trump Jr.
+Here’s the Memo the Kremlin-Linked Lawyer Took to the Meeting With Donald Trump Jr.

 Goldstone did not answer emailed questions from FP.

 When Trump Jr. and Veselnitskaya met in June 2016, each appeared to think the meeting was about something different.
-Trump thought he was getting damaging information on Clinton, possibly from the Russian government, and Veselnitskaya believed she was being given an opportunity to make her case for repeal of the Magnitsky Act.
+Trump Jr. thought he was getting damaging information on Clinton, possibly from the Russian government, and Veselnitskaya believed she was being given an opportunity to make her case for the repeal of the Magnitsky Act.

 At the time of the meeting, pending legislation — dubbed the Global Magnitsky Act and since signed into law — would expand the president’s authority to slap sanctions on government officials responsible for human rights abuses around the world.
-According to her memo, this legislation was being pushed in Congress “to prevent the new administration from revising the interstate relations between the United States and Russia.”
+According to her memo, this legislation was being pushed in Congress to “prevent the new Administration from revising the interstate relations between the United States and Russia.”

-Veselnitskaya’s claims about Browder have not gained much traction in the United States, where officials have described the seizure of his investment firm Hermitage Capital as one of the better documented cases of Russian kleptocracy.
+Veselnitskaya’s claims about Browder have not gained much traction in the United States, where officials have described the seizure of his investment firm Hermitage Capital Management as one of the better-documented cases of Russian kleptocracy.
 Browder alleges $230 million was funneled from his firm to Russian bureaucrats.

-Thanks to Browder’s advocacy, Magnitsky emerged as a cause de celebre for critics of Russian President Vladimir Putin, and a sweeping 2012 sanctions bill bears the lawyer’s name.
+Thanks to Browder’s advocacy, Magnitsky emerged as a cause célèbre for critics of Russian President Vladimir Putin, and a sweeping 2012 sanctions bill bears the lawyer’s name.
 That measure, the so-called Magnitsky Act, allows American officials to seize assets belonging to Russian officials implicated in human rights abuses and bars their entry into the United States.

-Browder did not respond to questions about the memo, but in a July interview with FP the American financier said Veselnitskaya’s June 2016 meeting was “was one of fifteen different angles” used by the Kremlin “to get to Trump.”
+Browder did not respond to questions about the memo, but in a July interview with FP the American financier said Veselnitskaya’s June 2016 meeting was “one of fifteen different angles” used by the Kremlin “to get to Trump.”

-“They wanted the Magnitsky Act repealed and who knows what they got up to in order to get this carried out,” Browder added.
+“They wanted the Magnitsky Act repealed, and who knows what they got up to in order to get this carried out,” Browder added.

-Veselnitskaya has orchestrated a years-long lobbying campaign against the Magnitsky Act, and former American intelligence officials argue that she could not have done so without at least tacit approval from the Kremlin.
+Veselnitskaya has orchestrated a yearslong lobbying campaign against the Magnitsky Act, and former American intelligence officials argue that she could not have done so without at least tacit approval from the Kremlin.

-But if Veselnitskaya was dispatched to New York in June to suss out whether Trump operatives were receptive to help from the Kremlin, she would arguably have been an odd choice.
-Veselnitskaya remains far from Putin’s inner circle, and does not speak English.
+But if Veselnitskaya was dispatched to New York to suss out whether Trump operatives were receptive to help from the Kremlin, she would arguably have been an odd choice.
+Veselnitskaya remains far from Putin’s inner circle and does not speak English.

 While Trump Jr.’s description of the meeting has evolved, Veselnitskaya’s version has been relatively consistent.
 She has portrayed her meetings with Trump supporters and American politicians, which included Rep. Dana Rohrabacher, as opportunities to lobby them on the Magnitsky Act, not elections.

 In an email, she disputed what she believes is the nefarious characterization of those meetings in the press, including in FP.
-Even her meeting with Rohrabacher, a California Republican who has advocated for closer Russian relations, was “was rather by chance,” she wrote in an email to FP.
+Even her meeting with Rohrabacher, a California Republican who has advocated for closer Russian relations, was “rather by chance,” she wrote in an email to FP.

 Neither “the meeting with Donald Trump Jr., nor with anybody else in the US had [anything] to do with the elections,” she wrote.